tonia83731/YouBike/README.md

 ## Introduction

 This project is available in mobile, tablet and desktop.
-And the page that currently done is https://tonia83731.github.io/YouBike/stop-info
+And the page that currently done is at .../stop-info route

 * The user can view all Youbike station in Taipei, including their distriction, stop name, total stop and available parking stop
 * The user can use dropdown list to search for different city data (currently only Taipei city available)